Reptile Myths

 Incorrect Myth: Baby rattlesnakes are more dangerous than adult rattlesnakes because they can not control their venom.
 (This is a myth.)

 Corrected Version: Baby rattlesnakes can control their venom well.
-If anything baby rattlesnakes are less dangerous due to their lower venom yeilds.
-That being said, do not interect with rattlesnakes unless you are accompanied by an expert.
+If anything, baby rattlesnakes are less dangerous due to their lower venom yields.
+That being said, do not interact with rattlesnakes unless you are accompanied by an expert.

-Origin: I could not find a definient origin for this myth, but is is spread by a general lack of education in reptiles and misunderstanding and fear of venomous snakes.
+Origin: I could not find a definite origin for this myth, but it is spread by a general lack of education in reptiles and misunderstanding and fear of venomous snakes.

 Incorrect Myth: You can always tell a rattlesnake's age accurately by the number of rattles on its tail.
 (This is a myth.)

-Corrected Version: While rattlesnake do gain a section of their rattle each shed.
-These rattles sometimes break off, often making you guess the rattlesnake's age as lower that it actually is.
+Corrected Version: While rattlesnakes do gain a section of their rattle each shed.
+These rattles sometimes break off, often making you guess the rattlesnake's age as lower than it actually is.

-Origin: This is somewhat true to an effect since rattlesnakes gain a rattle at every shed, people just often forge tthat these rattles fall of the snake very easily.
+Origin: This is somewhat true to an effect since rattlesnakes gain a rattle at every shed; people just often forget that these rattles fall off the snake very easily.

 Incorrect Myth: Crocodiles can run very fast on land compared to their swimming.
 (This is a myth.)